The conversation went something like this:

 The mouse pointers on the Right Monitor are a bit more scattered, but they too have independent clusters, and this is more pronounced in the Afternoon screenshot (the first picture) – where there are a number of mouse-stoppage at the middle bottom of the Right Monitor.
 Those are IM windows.
 I often gain focus of the window by clicking the chat area, and they’re usually at the bottom of the screen.

 On the Right Monitor also sits on average, 3-6 terminal windows.
-One terminal window is specially dedicated to R – I don’t use an IDE for R, since I mainly use R for exploratory purposes only, and the actual processing is done in Python .
+One terminal window is specially dedicated to R – I don’t use an IDE for R, since I mainly use R for exploratory purposes only, and the actual processing is done in Python * Although increasingly I have come to use more and more of R for actual simulation and modelling tasks .
 Another terminal window is dedicated to MySQL-client.
 There are some other terminal windows for other stuff, like a interactive Python console, and a terminal solely for monitoring purposes (top/tail/grep – etc).
 Of course, on the Right Monitor also sits my web browser – Chromium.
 And to stop sounding like I am advertising for these products (I support and endorse Python and R the most), I shall recreate the story of my day today.

 So, let’s try to recreate a story based on the two images and known information, shall we?
 We start the day at 10am.
 I am working on a particular code on Eclipse – as evidenced by the tight clustering of mouse stop points – this means I stop and click on the various part of the code a bit.
 I’d say, I’m working on either a long function/class or several short ones.
 I sporadically reply to my IMs, but I had probably alt-tabbed the IM windows out more often than I have it floating in sight.
 This also means that there is a higher probability that my web browser is on top more often – means also that I am reading my mail more often, since I use the webmail interface for my office emails.